 Skip to main content

-In general, overrides into ISS courses are not allowed.
-Instead, we recommend that students place themselves on the wait list for a preferred course.
-If a student is on the wait list for a preferred course while simultaneously enrolled in another ISS course or in a course that has a conflicting schedule, use the swap function to facilitate enrollment if a seat opens in the preferred course.
-You can learn more about that here.
+• If you are on the waitlist and already enrolled in another ISS course or in a course that has a conflicting schedule, use the swap function to facilitate enrollment if a seat opens in the preferred course.
+Learn more about the swap function.

-If a student has completed an ISS 200-level or 300-level course, they will be prevented from enrolling in another course at that same level.
-For example, if a student completed ISS 210, they will be unable to enroll in ISS 215.
+• If you have completed an ISS 200-level or 300-level course, you will be prevented from enrolling in another course at that same level.
+For example, if you completed ISS 210, you will be unable to enroll in ISS 215.
 In this situation, overrides will be considered on a case-by-case basis in the following situations:

 • The course is part of a study away or study abroad program

-• The course is part of a student’s major or minor
+• The course is a requirement for your major or minor

-• A student needs the course to complete an IDN requirement
+• You need the course to complete an IDN requirement

-Prior to submitting the form, ensure any enrollment holds have been removed from your student account.
+• Ensure that any enrollment holds are removed from your account.

 We will not add students to courses after open-add period at the start of fall and spring semesters.
 Instead, we offer late-start sections of courses that students can select.
 Check the class schedule to find the specific sections of these courses each semester.